What people group will we be working with?

 Dress conservatively.
 Pack clothes that are loose and comfortable.
 Leave behind jewelry and other expensive accessories.
 Pack the basics — socks, underwear, T-shirts, and jeans.
 Females, please do not wear shorts during the day unless at the hotel or the Hot Springs.
 Capris, knee-length skirts, and maxi skirts are OK.
 Also, the temperatures are a little chilly sometimes at dark so we recommend a long sleeve button down shirt or a pull over sweater.
 Pack comfortable shoes for hiking and walking.
 During the months of December and January, teams will need to bring a light jacket.
 During the months of February and April, temperatures are hot so pack accordingly.
 During the months of May and October, teams will need to pack for rainy conditions.
 Pack a swimsuit for the hotel or the Hot Springs.

-Some team members are more comfortable if they bring their own Queen size sheets for the hotel beds.
-The hotel will provide towels, but other toiletries such as deodorant, tooth brush, tooth paste, soaps, and shampoos are not provided.
+Some team members are more comfortable if they bring their own Queen-size sheets for the hotel beds.
+The hotel will provide towels, but other toiletries such as deodorant, tooth brushes, tooth paste, soaps, and shampoos are not provided.
 The plugs at the hotel are United States standard plugs.
 You do not need a converter for your electronics.
 The hotel has Wifi access if you want to bring your computer, laptop, or tablet.